Jedzia/LabDocuments/Readme.md

 2. Masters and Slaves are no fucking people.
 They are a hierarchical entity of electronic devices.
 3. Women can sit there and fill in hundreds of pin definitions in one go without going mad.
 That is a psychological fact, but do not point that out anywhere!
+3.1 Dont Make your breast physically bigger as it.
+Or it expl0des.
 4. Think of the visually impaired.
 Patterns with colors are preferable to colors alone.
 When the content of a source material is to small to read, it has to be remade.